 Diseases & Conditions

-Two wedge-shaped pieces of fibrocartilage act as "shock absorbers" between your thighbone and shinbone.
+Two wedge-shaped pieces of fibrocartilage act as shock absorbers between your femur and tibia.
 These are the menisci.
 The menisci help to transmit weight from one bone to another and play an important role in knee stability.

 The meniscus can tear from acute trauma or as the result of degenerative changes that happen over time.
 Tears are noted by how they look, as well as where the tear occurs in the meniscus.
 Common tears include bucket handle, flap, and radial.

 Sports-related meniscus injuries often occur along with other knee injuries, such as anterior cruciate ligament (ACL) tears.

 Acute meniscus tears often happen during sports.
 These can occur through either a contact or non-contact injury — for example, a pivoting or cutting injury.